Bridging Two Professions

 Professionals typically enter the field of nutritional psychology with a background in psychology, counseling, nutrition, or health sciences.
 A four-year bachelor’s degree is usually the starting point, with majors such as psychology or nutrition/dietetics.
 Advanced study is recommended—many practitioners complete a master’s or even a doctoral degree (PhD or PsyD) in psychology, nutrition, or a related field.

-To practice nutritional psychology, you need to be a health professional who works directly with clients, which can include holding a license (e.g., psychologist, LCSW), a registration (e.g., registered dietician, registered nurse), or another recognized credential in patient care.
-In addition, specialized training in nutrition and its relationship to mood, cognition, and behavior is essential for competent practice in this field.
+To practice nutritional psychology, it is beneficial to be a health professional who works directly with clients, such as holding a license (e.g., psychologist, LCSW), a registration (e.g., registered dietitian, registered nurse), or another recognized credential in client care.
+In addition, specialized training in nutrition and its relationship to mood, cognition, and behavior is important for competent practice in this field.

 Training in nutritional psychology typically involves completing continuing education, university-based coursework, or certificate programs that integrate nutrition, psychology, and behavioral science.
 These programs are designed for licensed or credentialed health professionals who wish to incorporate evidence-based knowledge about the relationship between diet and mental health into their clinical practice.
 However, few programs currently offer this type of specialized training, leaving a significant gap between the fields of nutrition and mental health.